Joe0x7F/TMP36/README.md

 See information on the MCP9701A-E/TO here: https://github.com/Joe0x7F/MCP9701A

-The information provided includes a characteristic equation that makes it easty to design your circuit around the MCP9701A.
+The information provided includes characteristic equations that make it relatively easy to design your circuit around the MCP9701A.

 # Another good analog temperature sensor:

 Also recommended: https://github.com/Joe0x7F/LMT87